 - Because newborns neck muscles are weak and their skulls are not firmly joined yet.

-- When your baby lays in one position for too long it puts pressure on his bones which cause the flat spot.
+- When your baby lays in one position for too long it puts pressure on their bones which cause the flat spot.
 This can happen if they sleep for long periods in one position.
-If they are left on their backs for a long period, or in car seats.

-- This can also start before the baby is born from the way he is positioned inside your uterus.
+- This can also start before the baby is born from the way they are positioned inside your uterus.

 What can I do to prevent flat spots?

-- Give her supervised tummy time every day for two to three minutes at a time.
-Many babies will not like “tummy time” at first, but as they grow stronger they will enjoy it.
+- Give them supervised tummy time every day for two to three minutes at a time.
+Many babies will not like tummy time at first, but as they grow stronger, they will enjoy it.
 You can start this the first day you get home from the hospital.

 - Make it fun by getting on the floor and playing at their level.

-- Put a toy or mirror in front of him.
+- Put a toy or mirror in front of them.

-- As your baby gets used on being on her tummy, do it a bit longer each day.
+- As your baby gets used on being on their tummy, do it a bit longer each day.
 Don’t be afraid to do it a few times a day.

-- You can try lying on your back with baby on your chest facing you; this encourages him to lift his head to look at you.
+- You can try lying on your back with baby on your chest facing you; this encourages them to lift their head to look at you.

-- Try putting your baby in a side lying position when playing on the floor with him.
-You can put a rolled towel behind his back to prop him up.
+- Try putting your baby in a side lying position when playing on the floor with them.
+You can put a rolled towel behind their back to prop them up.
 Be sure to change sides and supervise.

 - Alternate which hip you use to carry your baby.
 This encourages looking, turning and balancing.

-- Always put him to sleep on his back.
-Your baby will naturally turn his head towards you, so alternate the direction your baby lies in the crib.
-This will encourage him to turn his head in different directions and avoid resting in the same position all the time.
+Always put them to sleep on their back.
+Your baby will naturally turn their head towards you, so alternate the direction your baby lies in the crib.
+This will encourage them to turn their head in different directions and avoid resting in the same position all the time.

-- Your baby develop head control and strengthen his upper body.
-This prepares him for pushing up onto his hands and knees which leads to rolling and crawling.
+Tummy time helps your baby develop head control and strengthen their upper body.
+This prepares them for pushing up onto their hands and knees, which leads to rolling and crawling.
 This leads to more exploring and learning!

 What if my baby doesn’t like tummy time?

-- Make sure he is not hungry or tired before you start.
+- Make sure they are not hungry or tired before you start.

 - Try laying your baby on your chest.

-- Keep your baby company by getting down to his level and talk to him.
+- Keep your baby company by getting down to their level and talk to them.

 How will I know if my baby has a flat spot?